That dollar amount results from a 46.6% increase compared to $1.31 billion 5 years earlier in 2020.

 - Tajik Aluminium Company (aluminum manufacturing)

 Another key indicator of a country’s economic performance is its unemployment rate.
-Tajikistan’s unemployment rate was 3.6% at March 2022, down from an average 7.5% for 2020 according to Trading Economics.
+Tajikistan’s unemployment rate averaged 11.6% for 2024, up from an average 11.5% jobless rate one year earlier according to Trading Economics metrics.

 Tajikistan’s capital city is Dushanbe.